Aadikeshava

 Aadikeshava is a 2023 Indian Telugu-language action drama film directed by Srikanth N. Reddy in his directorial debut and produced by Naga Vamsi.
 The film stars Panja Vaisshnav Tej, Sreeleela and Joju George in the lead roles and marks the Telugu debut of Joju.
 The soundtrack and background score were composed by G.V.
 Prakash Kumar, while Dudley and Navin Nooli handled the cinematography and editing.

-Aadikeshava was released on 24 November 2023 to generally negative reviews from critics, with most critics criticising panned its direction, writing, action sequences, screenplay, characterization, and predictability.
-The film became a box office disaster.
+Aadikeshava was released on 24 November 2023 to generally negative reviews from critics, with most critics panning its direction, writing, action sequences, screenplay, characterization, and predictability and cliches.
+The film became a box office disaster the third in a row for Vaisshnav Tej.